SQS-JLiu/DroidMutator/README.md

 ### Two ways to get tools：

 #### 1. click to download [DroidMutator]( https://raw.github.com/SQS-JLiu/DroidMutator/master/muTool.zip ) image
 The image archive contains executable programs and demo app.
-The main directory structure is as follows: <br>
+The main directory structure is as follows:
 1. `DroidMutator.jar:` Mutant generation component    <br>
 2. `\builder:` Used to package mutants into APK files   <br>
 3. `\launcher:` Used to install the APK file and launch the app  <br>
 4. `\libs:` The path to the libs folder, which contains dependencies for parsing Android features  <br>
 5. `muLocation.xml:` Mutation scope profile   <br>
 6. `mutator.xml:`  Configuring mutation generation, packaging, and output paths  <br>
 7. `operators.config:` Used to configure mutation operators  <br>
    ![dir_tree](https://github.com/SQS-JLiu/DroidMutator/blob/master/readme/dir_tree.jpg)

 #### 2. Build by yourself